 Should I Major in Environmental Studies?

 Are you interested in Environmental Studies?
 Are you already working in the field and looking for more responsibility or specialization?
 With the job marketplace changing on a daily basis it seems difficult to know what career will make a good financial investment, or even a good fit.
 Luckily for people with an interest in environmental studies there is a growing demand for professionals with this background.
-According to Boston.com, the environmental field is one of the fastest growing sectors in the United States with 28% growth experienced in a decade.
+According to the Bureau of Labor Statistics, jobs for environmental scientists and specialists will grow at a rate of 8% over the next decade.

 Despite all the increasing demand for people knowledgeable in environmental issues, the competition is still tough to land an interesting, well-paying job in the field.
 This often leaves qualified candidates wondering what could set them apart among a pool of passionate applicants all vying for the same job.
 The answer is simple: a graduate degree in environmental studies.

 2020 US Bureau of Labor Statistics job market data for environmental scientists and specialists reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed October 2021.